 Where to Mail IRS Form 56

 Form 56 can be mailed directly to the IRS department in your state.
-A tax professional can help you find the address of your state’s office or you can find out the closest one online by visiting the IRS.gov website.
-Because of the amount of signed documentation that is typically required with Form 56, you will likely be unable to take advantage the Paperwork Reduction Act and file any of Form 56 online.
-When you do mail in to file, make sure that you have all the required documentation listed on Form 56.
+A tax professional can help you find the address of your state’s office, or you can find out the closest one online by visiting the IRS.gov website.
+Because of the amount of signed documentation that is typically required with Form 56, you will likely be unable to take advantage of the Paperwork Reduction Act and file any of Form 56 online.
+When you do mail in IRS Form 56 to file, make sure that you have all the required documentation listed on Form 56.

-If you need to file Form 56 on behalf of a decedent, don’t hesitate to seek out professional tax help.
+The IRS Form 56 notice concerning fiduciary relationship may seem confusing, don’t hesitate to seek out professional tax help.
 Filing Form 56 can be a complicated process—the qualified tax experts at Community Tax can assist you with all of your filing questions and needs.